ssuttles-usgs/wavelab/documentation/notebooks/storm-tide.md

 ### Choosing a Filter

 USGS defines Storm-Tide as low-pass filtered signal including frequencies of both tide and storm surge.
-There are many such filters to accomplish theis low-pass including USGS PL33 and Godin which use a kernel to attenuate the high frequencies.
-This software euses a Butterworth filter which attenuates in frequency space.
-It is desireable because of the minimized edge effects and steep decay in attenuation.
+There are many such filters to accomplish this low-pass including USGS PL33 and Godin which use a kernel to attenuate the high frequencies.
+This software uses a Butterworth filter which attenuates in frequency space.
+It is desirable because of the minimized edge effects and steep decay in attenuation.
 One of the parameters of the filter is an order which increases the steepness of the decay, (affecting less signal), however edge effects can occur and best judgement balancing the order must be used.
-The best practice is to use an even number for the order of the filter because mathematicaly it is easier to resolve in frequncy space.
-After assessing performance of many orders a 4th order filter was chosen.
+The best practice is to use an even number for the order of the filter because mathematically it is easier to resolve in frequency space.
+After assessing performance of many orders, a 4th order filter was chosen.

 Other things to consider are:

 -	A one-minute cutoff was used in the low-pass filter, this ensured that by 30 seconds (the beginning of wind-wave frequencies), the signal was fully attenuated.
 -	The signal was filtered twice to preserve the phase angles (original position) of the water level time series.
-- Although adequate for data with a wid reange of sampling frequencies, this filter was optimized for 4hz data (adjustments were mad to prepare for edge cases of 1 minute or more sampled data.)
+-	Although adequate for data with a wide range of sampling frequencies, this filter was optimized for 4hz data (adjustments were made to prepare for edge cases of 1 minute or more sampled data.)

 ### Calculating Storm-Tide